uweraliliane/HiddenHungerRwanda/README.md

 🧾 Citation for Use

 Data Citation:

 “National Institute of Statistics of Rwanda (NISR).
 Comprehensive Food Security and Vulnerability Analysis (CFSVA) 2024, Version 0.1, Public Use Dataset.”

 📝 License

 This project is for educational and research purposes under the Big Data Hackathon 2025 – Ending Hidden Hunger in Rwanda (Track 2).
-Data © NISR (2024) — Public Use Dataset.
+Data: © NISR (2024) — Public Use Dataset.
-Dashboard and model code © UWERA Liliane (2025).
+Dashboard and model code: © UWERA Liliane (2025).